oolonek/cerebrarium/vault/cerebrarium.music.veils.md

 id: 8eb1b18c-88cb-4b02-88cf-f0675b395131
 title: Veils
 desc: ''
-updated: 1609423837795
+updated: 1609518382318
 created: 1609401541122
 ---
 # Mutable Instruments Veils 1

 [Official website](https://mutable-instruments.net/modules/veils1/)

-- Veils provides four [[vca]] with an adjustable response curve.
+- Veils provides four [[vcas|cerebrarium.music.vca]] with an adjustable response curve.

 # build log

 - purchased panels and pcb on 2020-11-30
-- purchased components on 2020-12-29
+- purchased components on 2020-12-29 (mouser)

 # notes

 **2020-12-31 8:00 PM**
-It seems like the Eurorack gods don't want me to have [[vcas|VCA]].
+It seems like the Eurorack gods don't want me to have [[vcas|vca]].

 Every time I decide to build a new module I forget that I need a VCA.
 Maybe it's because I find it boring?
 It's an essential part of a modular system but on paper it's such a simple device.